Shop details:

 – Colour pencil drawings

 I like to modify my style, techniques and tools based on what is available or which style suits best with whatever idea or project I’m working on.
-Some of the techniques that are great for personal and more “intuitive” artwork, may not be suitable for commissions that require lots of pre-planning.
+Some of the techniques that are great for personal and more intuitive or experimental artwork, may not be suitable for commissions that require lots of pre-planning.
 I’m also often curious to try doing things a little differently than before to see where it leads me.
-Experiments and variation keeps things alive and interesting!
+Spontaneous experiments and variation keeps things alive and interesting!

 These are some of the tools I’ve used recently:

-Watercolours: I mostly use various Schmincke watercolour pans.
-I also like to use masking fluid to create negative space or highlights.
-I prefer about 300 gsm heavyweight, textured watercolour paper.
+Watercolours: I haven’t done that much watercolour work lately (not as much as I used to in the past) but when I do I often use various Schmincke watercolour pans.
+I like to use masking fluid to create negative space or highlights.
+I prefer 300 gsm heavyweight, textured watercolour paper.

 My camera